davidblurton/tala-api/README.md

-# Icelandic declanation API
+# Icelandic declension API
 ### [api.tala.is](http://api.tala.is)

-An API for icelandic declanations.
+An API for icelandic declensions.
 Uses data from [Beygingarlýsing íslensks nútímamáls](http://bin.arnastofnun.is/DMII/)

 `api.tala.is/find/dagur`